NeuroTechX/ntx_slack_archive/cloudbrain.md

  >Is anyone working on this right now?
 I'd love to get a roadmap so that if we find any interested devs in Toronto we can point them to the project to contribute

+7/28/2017 7:09 PM

+ **aj** :

+ >There are for sure people working on this they just don't use this as a place to talk about it